nopritpr/CreditSage/README.md

 This will regenerate `model_weights.pkl` (and ensure `embedder.pkl` / `scaler.pk1` exist).

 ## Groq AI Feedback
 The app uses Groq's `llama-3.1-8b-instant` to produce guidance.
-The API key is configured server-side in `app.py` to avoid any UI exposure.
-For production, prefer environment variables or `st.secrets` instead of hardcoding secrets.
+The API key is loaded in this order: `st.secrets` → OS environment variables (including those from `.env`).
+Keys are never requested in the UI.
+For production, prefer `st.secrets` or infrastructure-level env vars.

 ## Configuration and Theming
 We ship a dark neon theme via `.streamlit/config.toml`.
 You can further tweak colors and fonts there.
 The app also injects some scoped CSS for glass panels and neon accents.